anuwu/ERPLAG-Compiler/README.md

 ## Pre-requisites

-### Linux/macOS
+### For Linux/macOS
-Dependencies are taken care of by the installation script.
-For macOS, please ensure that homebrew is installed.
+In Linux, dependencies are taken care of by the installation script.
+In macOS, please ensure that homebrew is installed (if not, the script attempts to install homebrew)

-### Windows
+### For Windows
 Please install gcc, nasm and add them to the environment PATH variable.

-## Intallation
+## Installation
 To install the compiler, run the following commands after opening a terminal in a suitable folder -
    - `git clone https://github.com/anwesh0304/ERPLAG-Compiler.git`
    - `cd ERPLAG-Compiler`